Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ## HITEK_MULTI rom analysis

 - 0x000000 - 0x000150: Game Boy starting code (Game Boy logo, MBC type, rom size, checksum, etc.).
 The information section provided indicates a non-Japanese 2 MB unlicensed GBC exclusive game with MBC5 + 128 kB ram + battery with a bad checksum.
 This part is clearly a copy/paste from another game.
+However no documented game has this checksum...
 - 0x000151 - 0x004000: nothing but 0x00, codes jumps directly to 0x004001.
 - 0x004001 - 0x00444F: internal code.
 - 0x004450 - 0x00450B: array of starting banks for the "188" games.
 - 0x00450C - 0x004684: unknown data.
 - 0x004685 - 0x00492E: tileset for ASCII table, probably 1 bpp partial ASCII table compressed into 2 bpp tiles so it's very hard to visualize with a tile editor as 4 characters are overlapping in each tile.
 Only uppercase letters, numbers and some extra characters are possible (basically characters 0x20 to 0x5F of the ASCII table).
 - 0x00492F - 0x00582F: tilemap for ASCII table, which appears in [plain ASCII](Dump/HITEK_MULTI.txt) and of course in the same order as the starting bank array of the corresponding rom.
+Each game has a 20 characters (tiles) reserved space.
-- 0x005830 - 0x006708: tilemap for Chinese characters to display.
+- 0x005830 - 0x006708: tilemap for Chinese characters corresponding to each game in the same order.
+Each game has a 20 characters reserved space too (not sure of the encoding as it occupies 2 lines so 40 tiles on screen, a character targeting 2 vertical tiles).
-- 0x006708 - 0x008000: tileset for Chinese characters.
+- 0x006709 - 0x008000: tileset for Chinese characters.

 ## Array of starting bank for roms in the same order as the games name in menu
 ![starting banks](Pictures/Bank_array.png)